Top 4 Pool Deck Resurfacing Myths Busted

 Common myths about resurfacing concrete decks could be stopping you from getting the poolside oasis of your dreams!
 Many people think that you have to choose between "quick fixes" and expensive demolitions when your concrete pool deck starts to look old.
 It's not true.
 Let's get you one step closer to having a safe, attractive concrete pool deck at your home in the Northeast as we bust five common pool deck resurfacing myths.

-Myth #1: DIY Concrete Overlays Will Save You Money
+Myth #1: Concrete Overlays Will Last

 Many homeowners have heard that pavers are considered the most elegant option for a pool patio.
 There's no doubt that pavers create an attractive, ornamental look for a patio.
 However, there are some hidden downsides that you may not know about until you're forced to live with pavers.
 Here's the truth about pavers: